i5possible/tdd/Readme.md

 - should parking boy pick up car wherever the car is parking
 - should failed when pick up car in wrong parking lot
 - should succeeded when pick up car in right parking lot

+## Section 3

+### Requirement
+- A smart parking boy will park to the parking lot which have more capacity.
+- When the capacity is the same, he will park by parking lot order.